Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 > Note: This project was built using the ROS Melodic distro, and Python 2.

-1. The provided files require the following packages.
-These commands have already been run in [Part 2](2_ros_tcp.md), but have been added again here for convenience.
-This step can be skipped if the packages are already installed.

-    ```bash
-    sudo apt-get update && sudo apt-get upgrade
-    sudo apt-get install python-pip ros-melodic-robot-state-publisher ros-melodic-moveit ros-melodic-rosbridge-suite ros-melodic-joy ros-melodic-ros-control ros-melodic-ros-controllers ros-melodic-tf2-web-republisher
-    ```

-    ```bash
-    sudo -H pip install rospkg jsonpickle
-    ```

 1. Note the file `niryo_moveit/scripts/mover.py`.
 This script holds the ROS-side logic for the MoverService.
 When the service is called, the function `plan_pick_and_place()` runs.
 This calls `plan_trajectory` on the current joint configurations (sent from Unity) to a destination pose (dependent on the phase of pick and place).

     ```python